valeriechristabel/monoprotic-titration-curve/README.md

 - ChatGPT (GPT-4):
   - Used as a development aid to suggest calculation approaches, numerical safeguards, UI improvements, and code structuring.
   - All suggestions were reviewed, adapted, and implemented with added numeric stability and user interface enhancements.
+  - GitHub Copilot: Assisted in code completion, suggested syntax and helper functions, especially for plotting and sliders.
+All code was reviewed and modified by the author for chemical accuracy.

 Modifications and Original Contributions:
-- Code Implementation: The actual calculation function (`acid_base_titration(...)`), UI (`make_titration_app()`), plotting, color mapping, and slider behavior were written by the author.
+- Code Implementation: The actual calculation function (`acid_base_titration(...)`)
 - Numerical Safeguards: Added `safe_log10`, small equivalence tolerances, and pH clipping for stability.
-- Interactive Enhancements: Logarithmic Ka/Kb sliders, dynamic visibility, Reset button, and color-coded pH curves.
 - Hydrolysis Approximations: Implemented a square-root approximation for weak acid/base equivalence points to simplify calculations while keeping chemical realism.

 Summary: